All Episodes

 Too bad my memory is like, you know, I actually impress myself sometimes that my memory works so well at my age.

-Anyway, Clapper later said that he considered the question akin to asking when did you stop beating your wife?
+Anyway, Clapper later said that he considered the question akin to asking, when did you stop beating your wife?

-To his critics, he lied under oath.
+To his critics, he lied under oath and he got exposed.

 So of course he doesn't like anybody responsible for hacking.

-Uh, we'll also get your calls in today.
+If you want to be a part of the program, we'll also get your calls in today.

-We have Jonathan Gillam.
+We have Jonathan Gillum.

 We'll get back into this issue also in the next hour.

-We'll get his take on it and some other experts as well, and we'll be debating the snowflakes and the latest stories of uh the day with them.
+And we'll be debating the snowflakes and the latest stories of the day with them.

-All right, hour two, Sean Hannity show, right down our toll-free telephone number.
+All right, hour two, Sean Hannity show.

 You want to be a part of the program.

-But I don't think we can accurately tell this story without giving you just a small sample of what this story is about, and it's one that we better pay very, very close attention to because it represents a level of violence, a level of human depravity that we need to know is existing.
+And it's one that we better pay very, very close attention to because it represents a level of violence, a level of human depravity that we need to know is existing.

-Now, we got the crime statistics, for example, from Chicago for the year.
+Now, we got the crime statistics, for example, from Chicago for the year, 762 dead people since Obama's been president, over nearly 5,000 people dead.

 Now, at least four of the victims' alleged captors have been taken into custody Wednesday after a man was found wandering a street Tuesday near the house where the police took him.

-Um and said F white people and F. Donald Trump and one suspect is heard telling the man in the video, which was live streamed for 30 minutes.
+And one suspect is heard telling the man in the video, which was live streamed for 30 minutes.

 Victim is pummeled as he sits on a floor, hands tied up, mouth taped.